petedavisdev/petedavis.dev/_notes/blog.md

 ## Who is VuePress for?
  - What is VuePress?
+ - When you not use VuePress?
- - Wh - What is VuePress?
-Who is VuePress for?
+ - Who is VuePress for?

- - How to get started with VuePress
+## How to get started with VuePress
- - How to install VuePress
- - How to use VuePress
+ - Use a template
+ - Start from
 ## Where to put images in VuePress
  - Media folder
  - Cloudinary